The Best Rooftop Bars in Sydney

 Sydney doesn't have a huge number of rooftop bars, but the ones we do have are something to be glad about.
 When the days and the nights get hotter, a hard-earned thirst is best quenched in the great outdoors, preferably on a roof, pretending that commuters on the streets below are tiny ants.

-In partnership with the Hahn Brewers, we've put together a list of bars and pubs that have put their rooftop real estate to good use.
+We've put together a list of bars and pubs that have put their rooftop real estate to good use.
 There are old faces, newcomers and places that we might have forgotten — read on, and take your drinks to the sky.

 COOGEE PAVILION ROOFTOP